 Board of Directors

 Dave led the launch of First Serve Bridgeport in 2015 and works with the board and staff on program development.
-For over 20 years Dave served as board member and as Investments Director at JRF, a Catholic foundation that hosts urban middle school and youth enrichment programs at its adirondack summer camp facilities.
-Dave also served as Chairman of Fairwest, the largest public high school squash league in the country, which includes Thurgood Marshall Academy in Harlem and New Haven High School.
+For over 20 years Dave served as board member and as Investments Director at JRF, a Catholic foundation that hosts urban middle school and youth enrichment programs at its Adirondack summer camp facilities.
+As Chairman of Fairwest, the largest public school squash league in the country, Dave led the recruitment into the league of Thurgood Marshall Academy in Harlem and New Haven High School.
 He served as founding Head Coach of the Fairfield High School squash team for 8 years.
 A family wealth advisor, Dave earned a BA in Economics from Fordham University and an MBA in Finance and Investments from Cornell University.

 A married mother of three, Marj is an Occupational Therapist.
 She practiced as a Hand Specialist for over 25 years.
 She is a graduate of Washington University in St. Louis, MO, where she received her BS in Occupational Therapy.
 Marjorie is also a real estate investor.
 Her community work includes serving on the board of “Friends of Pediatrics” for Bridgeport Hospital, and is a past President.
 She has volunteered at the Fairfield Christmas Tree Festival, Near and Far, and the Greenfield Hill Congregational Church.
 Marj is an avid tennis and paddle player.